Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

 1. Receive all scene event notification types
 2. Receive only a specific scene event notification type
 :::info
-A scene event notification type does not change how a server or client receives the notifications.
-A server will still receive notifications for itself and all clients while clients only receive notifications for the initial scene event commands sent by the server and the proceeding local notifications as the client progresses through the scene event.
+Receiving (via subscribing to the associated event callback) only specific scene event notification types does not change how a server or client receives and processes notifications.
+A server will still receive notifications for itself and all clients while clients only receive notifications for new scene events (sent by the server) and the proceeding local notifications generated as the client progresses through the entire sequence of associated scene events.
 :::

 **Receiving All Scene Event Notifications**